Hyderabadi Mutton Dum Biriyani – Kacchi Style

 Kala jeera / shahi jeera – 1 tsp

-Grind the above ingredients numbered 6 in the small jar of a mixie/coffee grinder and use in the recipe.
+Grind the above ingredients numbered 6 in the small jar of a mixie/coffee grinder and use 2 – 3 tsp in the recipe.
+Store the remaining biriyani masala powder in an air tight container.

 1. Combine the ingredients numbered 3 (except mutton pieces) in a large bowl.
 Taste-check for salt.
 Add mutton pieces and mix well.
 Cover with a lid and place it in the refrigerator overnight.
 Take it out of the fridge, 45 minutes before cooking.